 Requirements for Churches and Clergy

-Texas statute requires any person who has reasonable cause to believe a child’s physical or mental health or welfare has been adversely affected by abuse or neglect to report — that plainly includes clergy.
+Texas statute requires any person who has reasonable cause to believe a child’s physical or mental health or welfare has been adversely affected by abuse or neglect to report.
 The reporting duty applies without exception even where the information arises from communications that might otherwise be privileged (explicitly listing clergy among examples).
 In short: clergy who have reasonable cause to suspect abuse must report.

 Mandatory Reporting Laws